einslulu/Sephora_Review_Analysis/README.md

 *   Create new features to support later analysis：
     *   Re-map category: the categories from the data source are at the lowerest level, which is not suitable for our analysis.
 We have to create [category_map.csv](https://drive.google.com/drive/folders/1Bjil5EROv8y4I9qsrU5WSqMnCaMb8z64?usp=sharing) to re-map the product categories manually.
 We created function _create_category_level1_and_level2_map()_ to re-map the products into 10 categories.
     *   Covert _review submission time_ to date format YYYY-MM-DD
-    *   Create variable '_product_life'_: the years between April 2021 to product launched time on the website.
+    *   Create variable '_product_life'_: the years since first review submission.
 1) we use the first _review submission time _as the proxy of product launched time on the website.
 2) The product_life can help us tag whether a product has a life above one year or two years.
 It will also enable us to calculate the average review count per year.

 **Step 3: Create reviews related data frames: **